watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Service Function Chaining (SFC) {{!RFC7665}} can be used in various scenarios (e.g. FW, IPS, IDS, NAT, and DPI).
 The SFC based on Segment Routing (SR) is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes SFC proxies like End.AS/AD/AM are necessary to use SR-unaware functions.

-This document describes an architecture for providing SRv6 SFC with SR-aware functions, which provides comprehensive management of an SRv6 network including resources and services but does not define a new protocol.
+This document describes an architecture for SRv6 SFC with SR-aware functions, which provides comprehensive management of an SRv6 network including resources and services.
-This architecture satisfies several requirements described in section 3.2.

 # Terminology

-## Newly Defined Terminology
-The following terms are used in this document as defined below:

-* SFC Provisioning: deploy service segments associated with network functions, compute SR Policies to satisfy requirements, and deploy to SR Source Nodes.
-* SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
-* Classification Rule Controller: applies sets of SR policy and flow to SR Source Nodes.
-* Service Function Controller: manages service segments and applies them to SRv6 Service Function Node.
-* Service Function Manager: consists of Virtualized Network Function (VNF) Manager, Virtualized Infrastructure Manager (VIM), and data collector of network metrics.

 ## Terminology Defined in Related RFCs and Internet-Drafts
 The following terms are used in this document as defined in the related RFCs and Internet-Drafts: